claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 		- Choose source and destination bucket
 ## SNS
 ### Concept:
 **Publish Subscribe pattern:** Common message pattern, the sender send their message to an event bus that categorized message in groups and than the receiver subscribe o these groups.
-Whenever new messages appear within their subscription the messages are immediatly delivered to them
+Whenever new messages appear within their subscription the messages are immediatly delivered to them.
 ![[Pasted image 20241008111643.png]]
 ### SNS
  Amazon Simple Notification Service (Amazon SNS) is a managed service that provides message delivery from publishers to subscribers (also known as _producers_ and _consumers_).
 In this way is possible to send one message to many receivers.
 Used to decouple microvservices.
 	- Source: Publisher
 	- Destination: Subscriber

+**N.B Respond to event and immiediatly send notification**
 #### Topics:
 Allows you to group multiple subscriptions together.
 - 2 types: **Standard** and **FIFO**